Waywocket/waywocket.github.io/index.md

 layout: home_page
 ---
 ## What is this?
-*Library Meets World* is a an irreverant library blog
+*Library Meets World* is a an irreverant library blog dedicated to finding practical applications of new librarianship

 ## Sections